 I think everyone knows the feeling of taking a class that’s maybe a bit… over your head?
 And on top of that, you have the stinky know-it-all in the corner whose hand constantly shoots up and has all of the answers.
 Why is it SO EASY for that one person?
 Maybe you’re not cut out for this, and should just quit… I’ve been there.
 It’s a very human experience.

 The truth about that know-it-all, though, is that they probably have been coding at home for a long time.
 Klawe’s solution was to separate those who have had previous coding experience from those who do not.
-That’s, unfortunately, a bit beyond even Python’s capabilities.
+That’s, unfortunately, a bit beyond even Python’s capabilities5but not beyond yours if you teach a CS class!.

 What is the Pythonic solution to this problem?
 Teach Python in introductory courses.
 At the risk of sounding like a broken record, Python is very easy to learn compared to, say, Java or C. When learning code from scratch, the most important thing is that you understand the structure and logic of algorithms.
 Once you understand the underlying structure, then picking up another language is much easier.
-Most languages have a fairly complicated syntax, but the syntax isn’t the interesting part about learning to code– writing code is!
+Most languages have a fairly complicated syntax,6I’m looking at you, curly braces. but the syntax isn’t the interesting part about learning to code– writing code is!
 When a new coder sees words that they can read the concepts they’re working with, they are much more likely to continue coding.

 Feeling disconnected from the content